 Some models such as the 1978-83 Ciao and Bravo with blinkers, the 1980-83 Grande 068 with blinkers, and possibly other mid 1980’s models, had an internal ignition ground.
 On those the engine never dies because of the brake light wires.

-Wards Riverside Wiring: Mongomery Wards in the early 1960’s sold a full line of motorcycles and mopeds made in Italy by Benelli (and also mopeds made in France by Motobecane).
+Wards Riverside Wiring: Mongomery Wards in the late 1960’s sold a full line of motorcycles and mopeds made in Italy by Benelli (and also early 1960’s mopeds made in France by Motobecane).
 This is the 50cc sport bike model FFA-14003, a 4-speed foot shift manual clutch motorcycle.
 Even back then, they used the ignition source coil ground to operate the brake light.
 Ground the green wire first to get spark.